JupiterOne-Archives/docs-old/queries/adv-j1ql-tips-and-tricks.md

 ### In the JupiterOne App

-1. To start, navigate to the Landing page of JupiterOne and type in a basic query, replacing `DataStore` with the entity class/type you are interested in.
+1. To start, navigate to the Landing page of JupiterOne and type in a basic query, in the example below, replace `DataStore` with the entity class/type you are interested in.

 ![j1ql-custom-query-landing-bar](../assets/j1ql-custom-query-landing-bar.png)